nemtech/nem2-prototyping-tool/README.md

-# nem2 prototyping tool

-:warning: This repo is archived because it is no longer being maintained.
-If you are interested in maintaining it, contact us via Slack #sig-client.
+# DEPRECATION NOTICE

+The ``nem2-prototyping-tool`` package is no longer maintained.
-:information_source: The prototyping tool is only compatible with catapult-server 0.1.
+The tool is compaible with catapult-server 0.1.
+To continue using the project or advance its development, please create a custom fork.

+# NEM2 Prototyping Tool

 ![Transfer Transaction](https://gist.githubusercontent.com/jorisadri/7061090eb3cbf724c80e4f49e03e1b94/raw/69b1b9f80594feb9a415aac8de62c769295c397b/transferTransaction.png)